Kerry Carpenter Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 25th in MLB with a collective 8.2 strikeouts per nine innings.
+- The Guardians pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Guardians' 3.98 team ERA ranks ninth among all MLB pitching staffs.
+- The Guardians have a 3.99 team ERA that ranks ninth among all league pitching staffs.

-- Guardians pitchers combine to give up the second-fewest home runs in baseball (170 total, 1.1 per game).
+- Guardians pitchers combine to surrender 172 home runs (1.1 per game), the first-fewest in the league.

-- Quantrill gets the start for the Guardians, his 19th of the season.
-He is 3-7 with a 5.13 ERA and 55 strikeouts through 94 2/3 innings pitched.
+- McKenzie (0-2) takes the mound for the Guardians in his fourth start of the season.
+He's put together a 6.17 ERA in 11 2/3 innings pitched, with 15 strikeouts.

-- The right-hander last pitched on Saturday against the Baltimore Orioles, when he threw four innings, allowing one earned run while giving up five hits.
+- The righty's most recent appearance was on Sunday against the Baltimore Orioles, when he went 1 2/3 innings, surrendering three earned runs while allowing only one hit.

-- The 28-year-old has a 5.13 ERA and 5.2 strikeouts per nine innings in 18 games this season, while giving up a batting average of .274 to opposing hitters.
+- In three games this season, the 26-year-old has a 6.17 ERA and 11.6 strikeouts per nine innings, while allowing a batting average of .205 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.